your5e/5e-srd-markdown/dnd/51/obsidian_vault/classes/warlock/warlock.md

 _Prerequisite:_ Eldritch Blast _cantrip_

-When you cast _Eldritch Blast_, add your Charisma modifier to the damage it deals on a hit.
+When you cast [[eldritch_blast|Eldritch Blast]], add your Charisma modifier to the damage it deals on a hit.

 ### Armor of Shadows

-You can cast _Mage Armor_ on yourself at will, without expending a spell slot or material components.
+You can cast [[mage_armor|Mage Armor]] on yourself at will, without expending a spell slot or material components.

 ### Ascendant Step

 _Prerequisite: 9th level_

-You can cast _Levitate_ on yourself at will, without expending a spell slot or material components.
+You can cast [[levitate|Levitate]] on yourself at will, without expending a spell slot or material components.

 ### Beast Speech

-You can cast _Speak with Animals_ at will, without expending a spell slot.
+You can cast [[speak_with_animals|Speak with Animals]] at will, without expending a spell slot.

 ### Beguiling Influence